Antiferromagnetism and spin excitations in a two-dimensional non-Hermitian Hatano-Nelson flux model: Model

 to describe the antiferromagnetic sublattice magnetization.
 Upon performing a Fourier transform, the mean-field Hamiltonian \eqref{H_MF} is diagonalized to reveal the energy spectrum,

 where $W=U|m|$ and $\varepsilon_{\vec{k}}$ is as defined above in Eq.~\eqref{Eq:epsilon}.

 For $W<t$ the system is an AF metal with complex and real-valued energies depending on the values of the momentum, see Fig.~\ref{Fig:Spectrum}-(a,b).
-The Fermi surface again coincides with exceptional lines that separate real and complex valued energies.
-For $W \ge t$, the system undergoes a transition from an AF semimetal at $W=t$ (with Dirac points located at $(\pm \pi,0)$ and $(0,\pm \pi)$) to an insulator for $W>t$ with real-valued energies Fig.~\ref{Fig:Spectrum}-(c), where the $\mathcal{PT}$ symmetry is restored in the entire BZ.
+For $\mu=0$ the Fermi surface coincides with exceptional lines that separate real ($\mathcal{PT}$ symmetry is unbroken) and complex ($\mathcal{PT}$ symmetry is broken) valued energies.
+For $W \ge t$, the system undergoes a transition from an AF semimetal at $W=t$ (with Dirac points located at $(\pm \pi,0)$ and $(0,\pm \pi)$) to an AF insulator for $W>t$ with only real-valued energies Fig.~\ref{Fig:Spectrum}-(c,d), where the $\mathcal{PT}$ symmetry is restored in the entire BZ.

 It is interesting that the change of variables, $k_x=k'_x+k'_y$ and $k_y=k'_x-k'_y$, transforms the energy dispersion (\ref{Spectrum}) to,